 Healthy Start Children’s Vitamin Drops contain three essential vitamins (Vitamins A, C and D) and can be mixed with a little milk or fruit juice, or taken directly from a spoon.
 These drops can also be accessed as part of the government’s Healthy Start Scheme for low-income households.

 NB: Always consult your health visitor before giving your baby any supplements.
-Bottle-fed newborns can get adequate vitamins from their formula.
+Bottle-fed newborns may get adequate vitamins from their formula.

 From 3-7 years: